NEW: Police: "We are going to make sure that her case is attended to with ... seriousness"

 Some danced, beat drums and cried.

 Liz is the nickname given to the teen by the local media.
 CNN does not identify alleged victims of sexual abuse.

 Liz was walking home from her grandfather’s funeral in the northwestern town of Busia when the alleged attack occurred.

 Hours later, neighbors heard her cries for help and pulled her out of a latrine, bloody with broken bones, rights groups said.

-She identified three of her alleged attackers, and an angry mob of neighbors hauled the suspects to the local police station.
+She identified three of her attackers, and neighbors hauled them off to the local police station, the paper said.